Will3am13/Robot_Vision_System/Final_Paper.md

 # Technical Requirements

 Our project develops a real-time robotic vision system using the OAK-D-SR stereoscopic camera with an integrated SoC and MyCobot 280 robotic arm with adaptive gripper.
-This configuration meets our $1,200 budget target while satisfying functional and technical requirements.
+This configuration has a total cost of $1,200 while satisfying functional and technical requirements.

 ## Table 10: System and Marketing Requirements